Curriculum

 • Networking and Conferences

-Research Discussion sessions are typically held from 5-7 PM every Thursday and give SHURP participants the opportunity to discuss their research projects with other participants.
-These sessions are led by faculty with the first two sessions dedicated to an introductory style lesson on what is expected and how to successfully deliver the presentation.
-In addition, these sessions also encompass the Responsible Conduct of Research (RCR) Series, which includes lectures on Research Documentation, Maintaining Integrity in the Digital Imaging Age, and Life in the Lab.
+The Responsible Conduct of Research (RCR) series includes sessions on Scientific Record Keeping, Maintaining Integrity in the Digital Imaging Age, and Life in the Lab.
 This series is meant to give participants the tools necessary to ensure rigor and reproducibility in their research.

 Leadership Alliance National Symposium (LANS)